 How to Defrost an Inverter Pool Heat Pump?

-Generally, defrosting inverter pool heat pumps is achieved by reversing the four-way valve.
+Generally, defrosting inverter heat pump for swimming pool is achieved by reversing the four-way valve.
 When defrosting is needed, the four-way valve switches refrigerant flow, and the high-temperature and high-pressure refrigerant discharged from the compressor flows into the evaporator, releasing heat to achieve melting frost.
 Fairland TurboSilence® Full-inverter pool heat pumps start the automatic defrost mode to ensure regular operation at ambient temperatures less than or equal to 15°C when the machine has been operating continuously for 35 minutes with coil temperature reaching -7°C. Therefore, you can enjoy your swimming pool year-round without worrying about damage due to low temperatures.

 While frosting on swimming pool heat pumps can be alarming, there’s no need to panic as long as you understand what causes it and how to fix it.
 Choosing an inverter pool heat pump with an automatic defrost mode is multiplying the benefits.
-Welcome to contact Fairland for helpful advice on pool heat pump defrost mode and pool heat pump defrost cycle via email at firstname.lastname@example.org.
+As a unique China pool heat pump manufacturer with self-developed technologies, welcome to contact Fairland for helpful advice on pool heat pump defrost mode and pool heat pump defrost cycle via email at email@example.com.